Professionals and parents can contact Family Housing Advisors to discuss what support and advice can be offered remotely.

 Families have improved spaces for privacy and/or quiet time

 Families have improved sleeping spaces in the home

 Families attend/ engage with local events more often

 All LEAP families categorised on the Housing Transfer List as living in overcrowded housing are contacted directly by a LEAP Family Housing Advisor.

-Professionals either looking to refer or seeking advice on overcrowded housing are encouraged to get in touch.
+Professionals either looking to refer or seeking advice on overcrowded housing are encouraged to get in touch with the Advisors.